-The first alternative hypothesis we consider in this 3-component Gaussian case is a mixture of two asymmetric Student t's and a symmetric one with the same degrees of freedom and skewness parameters as in Figure 1b for the first two components, and with the same mixing probabilities we use for the null.
-In addition, we consider a mixture of four normals with means 4, 2, 1, and 1/3, variances 2, 1/2, 1/10 and 0.015, and mixing probabilities 0.075, 0.25 and 0.325 for the first three components.
-Finally, we retain the same lognormal as in the 2-component mixture as an example of a non-Gaussian distribution which does not correspond to some finite mixture.
+In turn, the first alternative hypothesis we consider to the 3-component Gaussian case is a mixture of two asymmetric Student t's and a symmetric one with the same degrees of freedom and skewness parameters as in Figure 1b for the first two components, and with the same mixing probabilities we use for the null.
+In addition, we consider a mixture of four normals with means 4, 2, 1, and 1/3, variances 2, 1/2, 1/10 and 0.015, and mixing probabilities 0.075, 0.25 and 0.325for the first three components.
+Finally, we retain the same lognormal as in the 2-component mixture as an example of a non-Gaussian distribution that can only be replicated by a Gaussian mixture with a countable number of components.
 Figures 1f-h show the corresponding densities (solid lines) as well as the pdf of the closest mixture of three normals (dashed lines).
-The rejection rates reported in Panel C of Table 2 show that the IM test continues to have good power, although there is a clear decrease when the true distribution is lognormal relative to the 2-component case, which simply reflects that fact that a 3-component Gaussian mixture does a much better job in approximating the same log-normal distribution than a 2-component one.
+The rejection rates reported in Panel C of Table 2 show that the IM test continues to have good power, although there is a clear decrease when the true distribution is lognormal relative to the 2-component case.
+The reason is twofold.
+First, the number of degrees of freedom increases.
+And second, Gaussian mixtures with an increasing number of components are able to approximate many distributions (see Hamdan (2006) for scale mixtures of normals, Nguyen et al (2020) for general ones, and Norets (2010) for conditional models).
+We would expect the same conclusions to apply in more complex examples in which the true DGP is a mixture of two non-Gaussian distributions and the estimated model is the mixture of three or more Gaussian components.